 One thing you should do before you go is purchase a Milan City Card.
 This pass gives you a discount on numerous activities in the city and you’ll also get money off at select restaurants, entertainment venues, and shops.

-It’s a useful thing to have with you, and will allow you to save an extra bit of money on your trip!
+It’s a useful thing to have with you, and although it’s an extra cost at the start of the trip, it will allow you to save a decent amount of money on your trip!

 Milan Itinerary – Day 1